freeman-lab/hxdx/README.md

 # hxdx

-Super simple connecter for state dispatching and rendering.
+Simple connecter for state dispatching and rendering.
 Connects a `redux`-style store to a `virtual-dom`-style view and sets up rendering with minimal boilerplate.
-Works well with purely functional components that take in state and sometimes dispatch.
+Works well with purely functional components that take  state and sometimes dispatch.

 Exposes an `hx` function for constructing components elements, and a `dx` function for dispatching to the store within your components.
 Thus the name!
 Currently ses [`hyperx`](http://github.com/substack/hyperx) for defining components and [`main-loop`](http://github.com/Raynos/main-loop) for rendering.